-Students with a documented reason for missing a course test, such as illness, compassionate grounds, etc., which is confirmed by supporting documentation (Attending Physician Statement which can be found at: http://registrar.yorku.ca/pdf/attending-physicians-statement.pdf) may request accommodation from the Course Instructor.
+Students with a documented reason for missing a course test, such as illness, compassionate grounds, etc., which is confirmed by supporting documentation http://myacademicrecord.students.yorku.ca/pdf/attending-physicians-statement.pdf may request accommodation from the Course Instructor.
 Further extensions or accommodation will require students to submit a formal petition to the Faculty.